Stanislav Galić

 Stanislav Galić (Serbian Cyrillic: Станислав Галић; born 12 March 1943) is a Bosnian Serb soldier and former commander of the Sarajevo-Romanija Corps of the Army of Republika Srpska (VRS) during the War in Bosnia and Herzegovina.
-He was convicted of Terror as a Crime against humanity, and murder as violations of the laws and customs of War, for his part in the Siege of Sarajevo.
+He was convicted of terror as a crime against humanity, and murder as violations of the laws and customs of war, for his part in the Siege of Sarajevo.

 Background

 Galić was born in the hamlet of Goleš, in the municipality of Banja Luka, Bosnia and Herzegovina.
-Prior to the beginning of the war he was an officer in the Yugoslav National Army.
+Prior to the beginning of the war he was an officer in the Yugoslav People's Army.
 On 7 September 1992 he became the commander of the Sarajevo-Romanija Corps (Sarajevsko-romanijski korpus), the unit of the VRS which besieged Sarajevo, the capital of Bosnia and Herzegovina.
 Galić remained commander of the SRK until 10 August 1994 which is when he was replaced by Dragomir Milošević.